Casperus99/Portfolio/AI Engineering/Flashcard App/README.md

 *   **Responsibility:** Initializes all the necessary components of the application (ConfigManager, data layer objects, SRSManager, AIClient, TerminalUI) and then creates and runs an instance of the `Application` class.
 *   Handles critical startup errors, such as failure to load configuration or initialize the AI client.

-This detailed architecture provides a modular and maintainable structure for the Flashcards SRS application.